LeonTrii/Playground/Certificates/freeCodeCamp Certificates/README.md

 On July 28th, 2021 I started the freeCodeCamp curriculum!
 My certificates for those will be in this folder.

-The projects for FCC are on here:
+The projects for FCC are here:

 https://codepen.io/LeonTrii